rust-lang/book/nostarch/chapter09.md

 considerations when deciding whether to try to recover from an error or to stop execution.

-## Unrecoverable Errors with `panic!`
+## Unrecoverable Errors with panic!

-Sometimes, bad things happen in your code, and there’s nothing you can do about it.
+Sometimes bad things happen in your code, and there’s nothing you can do about it.
 In these cases, Rust has the `panic!` macro.
 There are two ways to cause a panic in practice: by taking an action that causes our code to panic (such as accessing an array past the end) or by explicitly calling the `panic!` macro.